Search Results for "thesis and dissertations MS Office tips"

 • Finally, set aside some time to talk to potential mentors and some of the icons of the field.
 Most senior researchers enjoy interacting with graduate students.

-Graduate students and faculty will gain an understanding of who should apply, what is involved in preparing an application, specific tips for writing a successful NRSA, and an inside perspective on the criteria which reviewers use to evaluate applications.
+Graduate students and faculty will learn who should apply, what is involved in preparing an application, specific tips for writing a successful NRSA and an inside perspective on the criteria which reviewers use to evaluate applications.